bredele/sewer/Readme.md

-# event
+# Sewer

+  Sewer will help you dealing with all the crap needed to handle dom events.

-  Cross browser event handler with some cool features such as:
+  Sewer is cross browser and provides some cool features such as:
    - cross browser target element
    - automatic touch mapping
    - delegation